wizardamigos/app/curriculum/lesson047/description.en.md

 ---
 {
-  "title": "Code Combat (Hold the Forest Pass)", "duration": "7:56"
+  "title": "Code Combat (Siege of Stonehold)", "duration": "8:55"
 }
 ---

-Some more code with flags
+Practice some more and this time include some logic to build stuff too.
+So use everything you have learned until now and combine it to solve this level.
+Good luck.